#CelebrateingtheRainbow at the workplace – share your stories of Pride!

-Tanushree Ghosh was full-term pregnant at the time of the 2012 Delhi gang rape and murder.
-In her already emotional state due to pregnancy hormones, this hit her with memories of her sexual abuse as a child, like most of us women have experienced in our childhood from strangers, friends and family members alike.
+Tanushree Ghosh recollects was full-term pregnant at the time of the 2012 Delhi gang-rape and murder.
+In her already emotional state because of pregnancy hormones, the news hit her with memories of her sexual abuse as a child.

-It brought back haunting memories of being groped as a child by strange men when I was returning from the school, visiting an exhibition, travelling in a bus, train, or an auto, at a card shop, or when a vegetable vendor flashed himself in front of me and my girlfriend when we were just twelve.
-I was deeply affected by each of these incidents, but kept them to myself, filled with shame and guilt, like I was the perpetrator.
+#MeToo movement brought back haunting memories of being groped as a child by strange men when I was returning from school, travelling in the bus or auto, visiting the exhibition and card shop, a vegetable vendor flashed himself in front of me and my girlfriend when we were just twelve.
+I was deeply affected by each of these incidents and more.
+But kept them to myself, filled with shame and guilt, like I was the perpetrator.

-I remember distinctly the impact of the news of the #MeToo movement.
-My mother shared her exploitation episode as a child over family dinner.
+My mother shared her exploitation story as a child over family dinner.
 It came as a shock for us, also because my mother’s usually tight-lipped on matters that are sexual.
-She added that every girl child has been exploited before they turn 13-14 years and she’s not far from the truth.
-I remember my instant reaction was to post about it on my social accounts, and how the #MeToo movement has gained so much momentum that, if nothing else, #MeToo has women opening up and speaking out without thinking twice—if sensitive topics could be discussed so easily and freely over dinner, like today, then that is a step in the right direction.
+She added that men have molested girl children before they turn 13-14 years and she’s not far from the truth.

 Beyond #MeToo is a book not just for women.
 Anyone who has been a victim of sexual abuse and discrimination will find resonance, meaning, and hope.

-Because, as the author rightly states — Abuse.
+Because, as the author rightly asks — Abuse.
 So commonplace.
 So not acknowledged.
 How could it be possible?

 This question led Tanushree Ghosh to several further questions and finally into a full-blown investigative research to understand the core problem, explore the nuances of gender equality from various perspectives, map a SWOT-like analysis of the #MeToo movement, and suggest actionable measures beyond #MeToo.

-Ghosh astutely observes how, while everything changed suddenly for women in America for the better with a high-velocity ramp towards gender equality, it didn’t do so for India.
-Instead, India has moved one step forward but four steps backwards where gender equality is concerned.
+While everything changed suddenly for women in America for the better with a high-velocity ramp towards gender equality, it didn’t do so for India.
+Instead, India moved one step forward but four steps backwards where gender equality is concerned.

-Despite this, the author firmly believes that India needed a #MeToo movement because it has shifted our society towards a culture of belief in place of the culture of silence, denial or dismissal that will open doors for meaningful and specific dialogues on gender equality.
+Despite this, the author firmly believes that India needed a #MeToo movement because it has shifted our society towards a culture of belief in place of the culture of silence, denial or dismissal.

-Tanushree Ghosh takes us on a 360° tour of the history of women’s rights via the lens of the #MeToo movement, focusing on USA, where it began, and specially on India, because it ranks terribly for women in global studies, and it would serve as a good case candidate out of the democratic nations where women have equal rights under the Constitution.
+Tanushree Ghosh takes us on a 360° tour of the history of women’s rights via the lens of the #MeToo movement, focusing on the United States of America, where it began.
+And focusing especially on India, because it ranks terribly for women in global studies, and it would serve as a good example from the democratic nations where women have equal rights under the Constitution.

 Contrary to popular opinion, India doesn’t lack stringent laws as it grants more legislative ammunition for women’s rights compared to even America.
 But it lags terribly because of several factors that the book delves into with fine precision and comprehension.
 Mere legislation alone can’t address societal outlook and approach.